cirrus-geo/cirrus-geo/docs/src/cirrus/components/tasks/index.rst

 advantage of quick startup and easy management, but has many restrictions like short timeouts and significant resource limits.

-Lambda-only tasks follow the specifications outlined in the :doc:`Lambda-based components <../lambdas>` documentation.

 .. _AWS Lambda: https://docs.aws.amazon.com/lambda/latest/dg/welcome.html